boulesnane/DOSFS/README.md

 Then, we select the used OFSA algorithm and the dynamic optimization algorithm (Dynamic PSO, WD2O).
 <img src="/screenshot/data4.PNG">

-In order to evaluate a selected feature subset in the experiments,  SVM or KNN classifiers  are used.
+In order to evaluate a selected feature subset in the experiments,  SVM (adopted it in our work) or KNN classifiers  are used.
 <img src="/screenshot/data5.PNG">

 After having all results you can know what features are selected either by the OFSA algorithm and the dynamic optimization algorithm. by pressing ? button as follows: